Skip to content

 ‘allelujah! don’t bend! ascend!

 After a ten year hiatus, it’s great to see Godspeed return.
-The band still maintains its dark humor (the spine of the record is credited to “God’s Pee”) and political message (the focus is now war criminals and Quebec student protests).
+The band still maintains its dark humour (the spine of the record is credited to “God’s Pee”) and political message (the focus is now war criminals and Quebec student protests).
 This long awaited comeback may signify a point of reflection on the evolution of social landscape and independent music culture.
 “Godspeed’s music will do that to you.
 It is music that bears witness to, channels and transforms this predominantly terrible, infuriating, venal and nihilistically sad story we’re all living, sharing, resisting, protesting, deconstructing and trying to change for the better.”
 And since it’s really hard to describe the sound of Godspeed, I only wish to share one final phrase: Godspeed’s music makes you feel!
 And that’s a transmission of message through sound.